jhpyle/docassemble/_docs/helloworld.md

 "bleeding edge" version of your interview as it exists in the [Playground].
 The link that ends with `?i=docassemble.helloworld:data/questions/hello.yml` is a link to the snapshot that you installed.
-This will be a "stable" version of your interview.
+This will be the "stable" version of your interview.

 You can then continue to make changes to the [Playground] version,